 Personal password manager or The keychain

 We are aware that each team member is used to their own password manager, and we think that’s absolutely fine.
 Why should you replace something that works well for you?
 We believe you should use your favorite password manager to autofill your passwords.
-So after you’ve received the key from the security guard, you add it to your keychain, your personal password manager.
+So after you’ve received the key from the security guard, you add it – if you will – to your keychain, your personal password manager.

 Seamless syncing, stronger security